Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting

 \subsubsection{Effect of changing the prompting function}

 An advantage of \namemodel, as discussed in Section \ref{sec:consistency_prompting}, is its versatility, as it serves as a general framework agnostic to the base \gnn and the prompting function.
-This means our unsupervised framework can potentially enhance a prefix prompting function such as \cite{gpf2023, allinone2023}.
+This means our unsupervised framework can potentially enhance a prefix prompting function such as \citep{gpf2023, allinone2023}.
 To support this claim, we design an experiment where we substitute our experimental prompting function (which is similar to GPF-Plus) with All-In-One's prompting function and present the results in Table \ref{tab:allinone}.
-These results show how the performance of All-In-One’s prompting improves when integrated into our framework.
-Notably, this improvement occurs without using labeled data.
+These results show that All-In-One’s prompting performs better when integrated into our framework.
+Notably, this improvement occurs without the use of labeled data.